How much are HOA assessments in Twin Lakes?

 Trash collection is not covered by your Twin Lakes HOA assessments.
 Community members must contact our approved trash collection service and set up an account directly.

-In an effort to preserve and prolong the life of our roads by reducing traffic of heavy vehicles in the subdivision, the Board has designated an exclusive provider of trash/recycle collection, which is currently Time Disposal.
-Time Disposal (a local, Greene County business) provides normal and recyclable trash services.
-In exchange for their exclusive access to our community, Time Disposal has granted Twin Lakes a reduced group rate, which is the same for all residents.
-You can reach them at (434)977-3339.
+In an effort to preserve and prolong the life of our roads by reducing traffic of heavy vehicles in the subdivision, the Board has designated an exclusive provider of trash/recycling collection, which is currently GFL.
+Weekly trash pickup and recyclable trash services are available.
+In exchange for their exclusive access to our community, GFL has granted Twin Lakes a reduced group rate, which is the same for all residents.
+You can reach them at (434) 977-3339.

 Alternatively, individuals may take their trash to the Greene County Landfill just 2 miles away on Swift Run Road.